-It is always better to go to the hospital voluntarily.
-However, a person may not understand that he needs care and it is not always possible to convince him of the need for treatment.
-If he is already being followed by a psychiatrist or other mental health professional, you may ask for assistance in trying to convince him to enter the hospital voluntarily.
-If he still refuses, those close to the person become responsible for determining whether an involuntary psychiatric assessment for admission is necessary.
+It is always better to encourage the ill person to go to the hospital voluntarily.
+However, a person may not understand he needs help and it is not always possible to convince him.
+If he is already being followed by a psychiatrist or other mental health professionals, you may ask for assistance in trying to convince him to enter the hospital voluntarily.
+If he still refuses, those close to the person and aware of the situation (family, friend, practitioner) can consider whether to ask the court an order for an involuntary psychiatric assessment.

 Involuntary admissions are guided by the Mental Patients Protection Act (Loi P-38.001).
-This Quebec law restricts the choice of confinement in an institution as much as possible.
-Individuals can be admitted to a hospital involuntarily when they present a danger to themselves and/or others.
+This Quebec law restricts involuntary confinement in an institution to cases where a person presents a danger to themselves and/or to others.

-If the police decide that there is no immediate crisis requiring hospitalization, but you still think that your relative poses a danger to himself and/or others, you can fill out a court order request for involuntary psychiatric assessment.
-The request must be completed by an applicant and a witness who can testify to the person’s disturbed behaviour or thinking.
-Note that the court order is not designed to treat anyone against his will but simply to have him assessed in the hospital ER.
+If the police decide that there is no immediate crisis requiring hospitalization, but you still think your relative poses a danger to himself and/or others, you can fill out a court order request for involuntary psychiatric assessment.
+The request must be completed by an applicant and a witness who can testify to the person’s acute, dangerous situation.
+Note that such a court order is not designed to treat anyone against their will but rather to have them assessed in the hospital.

 Palais de Justice